MightyWarthog/Shudy/README.md

 # Shudy

+# Big Fat Warning

+    Shudy is a work in progress, and as such may not function correctly, or at all.

+# End Big Fat Warning

 Shudy is a top-down rotational shoot 'em up, much like Dead Ops Arcade in *Call of Duty: Black Ops*.
 It is built using the Mayflower library, which is built on top of [Slick2D](http://slick.ninjacave.com/).

 [Mayflower by Justin May](http://mrmaycs.com/)